team-dev-docs/spriteai-dev-docs/docs/Target Doc Folder/generateSprite() Function.md

 ## Why use generateSprite()?

-This function handles communicating with the OpenAI API to generate a sprite image and determine the frame width and height needed to use it as a sprite sheet in a Phaser game.
-It saves you the trouble of setting up the OpenAI clients and making the API calls yourself.
+This function handles communicating with the OpenAI APIs to generate a sprite image based on a text description.
+It also extracts key image metadata like frame width and height needed to use the image as a sprite sheet.
+This saves you time from having to do this yourself.

 ## Parameters

-- `description` (required): A text description of the sprite to generate (e.g. "a knight")
+- `description`: The text description of the sprite to generate.
+This will be used to prompt DALL-E 3.
-- `options` (optional): An object with additional options
+- `options`: Optional object containing:
-  - `size`: The output image size (default "1024x1024")
+  - `iterations`: Number of sprite variations to generate.
-  - `iterations`: Number of sprite images to generate
+  - `size`: Size of the generated image, default 1024x1024.
-  - `save`: Whether to save the generated image to disk
+  - `save`: Whether to save the generated image as a PNG file.

 ## Prerequisites